Design and Optimization of Marine Systems

 - Generic interface to easily connect CAESES® to external simulation and calculation tools (often CFD, but also other disciplines such as stability, structural, etc.).

 - Fully-featured optimization environment with a wide selection of DoE and optimization strategies, as well as data management and post-processing capabilities.

 - Full scriptability, to easily integrate CAESES® in third-party optimizers or custom workflows.

 Typical applications for CAESES® in marine design are:

 - Ship hulls (click for more details)

 - Offshore platforms and structures

 Who Uses CAESES?

 Leading players in the sector, such as shipyards, design offices, towing tanks, and research organizations use CAESES® for the optimization of marine systems.
-This includes companies like Hyundai Heavy Industries, Daewoo Shipbuilding and Marine Engineering, Samsung Heavy Industries, STX, Sumitomo, Lürssen, Thyssen Krupp Marine Systems, Fincantieri, Naval Group, Kongsberg, Meyer Werft, China Shipbuilding Industry Corporation, China State Shipbuilding Corporation, HSVA, SSPA, KRISO, DNV, ABS, and Voith.
+This includes companies like Hyundai Heavy Industries, Daewoo Shipbuilding and Marine Engineering, Samsung Heavy Industries, Sumitomo, Lürssen, Thyssen Krupp Marine Systems, Fincantieri, Naval Group, Kongsberg, Meyer Werft, China Shipbuilding Industry Corporation, China State Shipbuilding Corporation, HSVA, SSPA, KRISO, DNV, ABS, and Voith.

 We have been using CAESES as a geometry tool for optimization of ship hulls and appendages since 2008.
 The open parametric approach exactly meets our way of working.
 CAESES combines distinct mathematical CAD with modern handling and appearance.
 It is easy and intuitive to use, but does also provide full control for all who need it.
 With its inbuilt feature programming, it even allows us to quickly implement solutions for almost all kinds of additional ideas.
 CAESES proved to be the best available solution in the market for our services.